 Configuring authentication parameters

 Google BigQueryService Account [OAuth]https://www.googleapis.com/bigquery/v2Required Parameters Service Account Email Fill-in the parameter...
-Service Account Private Key Path (i.e. *.p12) Fill-in the parameter...
+Service Account Private Key Path (i.e. *.json OR *.p12) Fill-in the parameter...
 ProjectId Fill-in the parameter...
 DatasetId (Choose after ProjectId) Fill-in the parameter...
 Optional Parameters Scope https://www.googleapis.com/auth/bigquery https://www.googleapis.com/auth/bigquery.insertdata https://www.googleapis.com/auth/cloud-platform https://www.googleapis.com/auth/cloud-platform.read-only https://www.googleapis.com/auth/devstorage.full_control https://www.googleapis.com/auth/devstorage.read_only https://www.googleapis.com/auth/devstorage.read_write RetryMode RetryWhenStatusCodeMatch RetryStatusCodeList 429 RetryCountMax 5 RetryMultiplyWaitTime True Job Location Impersonate As (Enter Email Id) -

 -